 Cost: First 15 days free, $18 a month after.

-Ballet Beautiful was created by professional ballerina Mary Helen Bowers (she trained Natalie Portman for Black Swan).
-She’s a trainer to celebrities and supermodels and now, you can get the same workouts that give Gigi Hadid her long limbs with Ballet Beautiful’s mega-popular streaming service.
-It’s a little pricier than other services, but the results are worth the cost.
+Ballet Beautiful was created by professional ballerina and celebrity trainer Mary Helen Bowers.
 Opt to tone your bottom half, tighten up your abs and arms, or power your way through a full body workout.
-You have the option of streaming individual videos (nutcracker workout bundle, supermodel, Ballet Beautiful stretch bundle), or choosing the custom workout plan (unlimited access, two new videos a month, personalized workouts), which has a monthly fee.
+You have the option of streaming individual videos (nutcracker workout bundle, supermodel, Ballet Beautiful stretch bundle) or choosing the custom workout plan (unlimited access, two new videos a month, personalized workouts), which has a monthly fee.
 There’s even a pre-natal option for expectant mamas.

-BodyLove Pilates was created by a pre-and post-natal pilates guru as she was going through her own pregnancy, and this subscription caters to expectant mamas.
-The workouts are tailored to various stages of pregnancy, and the services has specialized workouts for different needs: what muscles you want to target, any pain you may be feeling, how much time you have, and more.
-For $25 a month, members get access to a rapidly growing library of 200+ workouts, a step-by-step catalog of pilates mat exercises (over 100!), detailed anatomical info on what happens in the pre-and post-natal stages, the Postnatal After Birth Training Program, and a blog filled with handy tips to get you through each trimester.
+BodyLove Pilates was created by a pre-and post-natal pilates guru as she was going through her own pregnancy.
+The workouts are tailored to various stages of pregnancy, and the services have specialized workouts for different needs: what muscles you want to target, any pain you may be feeling, how much time you have, and more.
+For $25 a month, members get access to a rapidly growing library of 200+ workouts, a step-by-step catalog of Pilates mat exercises (over 100!), detailed anatomical info on what happens in the pre-and post-natal stages, the Postnatal After Birth Training Program and a blog filled with handy tips to get you through each trimester.

-Cost: First week free, $25 a month after.
+Cost: First week free, $25 every month after.

 There are so many offerings from Booya Fitness, the chances you’ll get bored are slim.
 There are over 100 boutique classes, different workout plans (clean eating challenge, busy mom workout plan, post-baby bounce back and more), and a blog with tons of healthy living tips.
 You’ll even get reminder emails to keep you motivated and on the right track.

-iBodyFit is ideal for people who need a little structure with their workout.
-Designed by fitness guru Franklin Antoian, there are three basic options: Fat Burner Plan, Bundle Plan and Premium Plan.
-Each one is designed by Franklin, has different fitness goals in mind, and requires basic equipment (you probably already have this stuff collecting dust somewhere!).
-There’s also a personal trainer program that comes with a custom diet plan, a personal profile page, and an individualized workout plan.
-There’s also no auto-billing, so you won’t get stuck in a money-sucking cycle.
+iBodyFit is ideal for people who need a little structure in their workout.
+Designed by fitness guru Franklin Antoian, there are three basic options: Fat Burner Plan, Bundle Plan, and Premium Plan.
+Each one is designed by Franklin, has different fitness goals, and requires just basic equipment.
+A new addition to the personal trainer programs means that members can now Skype with trainers, nutritionists and even set up a Q&A with a personal trainer.